tanishg5/InkleAssignement/README.md

   - Works with a list from the API

 Challenges Encountered
-1. Inconsistent API Data
+Some API records had:
-a.Some API records had:
+a.Inconsistent API Data
 b.Missing entity names
 c.Invalid or empty dates
 d.These inconsistencies initially caused UI issues, such as "Invalid Date" or blank fields.